Hidden metallic iron in amorphous silicate dust? Insights from condensation experiments and mid-infrared spectroscopy: Results

-The IR absorbance spectra of experimental products show broad peaks at approximately $10 \mathrm{\, \mu m}$ and $18 \mathrm{\, \mu m}$ (Figure \ref{fig:Abs}).
+The IR absorbance spectra of experimental products show broad peaks at approximately $10 \mathrm{\, \mu m}$ and $18 \mathrm{\, \mu m}$ (Fig. \ref{fig:Abs}).
 These peaks are derived from Si--O stretching and Si--O--Si bending vibrations in amorphous silicates, respectively.
-There was no difference in positions of 9.8 and $18.5 \mathrm{\, \mu m}$ peaks between CI-1 and CI-2.
+There was no difference in the positions of the 9.8 and $18.5 \mathrm{\, \mu m}$ peaks between CI-1 and CI-2.

 For IR reflectance measurements of polished samples such as quenched glass, a gold mirror is generally used as a reference.
 However, unlike polished samples, the pressed pellets of nanopowders used in this study are not as flat as the gold mirror.
-To account for the reflectance decrease caused by surface roughness, pressed pellets coated with thin ($\sim 50 \mathrm{\, nm}$) and thick ($\sim 100 \mathrm{\, nm}$) gold films were prepared.
-The thin ($\sim 50 \mathrm{\, nm}$) gold coating did not alter the original surface roughness due to the agglomerated condensed nanoparticles, while thick ($\sim 100 \mathrm{\, nm}$) coating modified the surface by filling in the the roughness (Fig. \ref{fig:SEM}).
+To account for the decrease in reflectance caused by surface roughness, pressed pellets coated with thin ($\sim 50 \mathrm{\, nm}$) and thick ($\sim 100 \mathrm{\, nm}$) gold films were prepared.
+The thin ($\sim 50 \mathrm{\, nm}$) gold coating did not alter the original surface roughness due to the agglomerated condensed nanoparticles, while the thick ($\sim 100 \mathrm{\, nm}$) coating modified the surface by filling in the roughness (Fig. \ref{fig:SEM}).

 To evaluate reference materials for reflectance measurements, the reflectance of each reference was measured.
 Figure \ref{fig:reference} compares the IR reflectance spectra of five reference materials (thin Au-coated pellets of CI-1 and CI-2, thick Au-coated pellets of CI-1 and CI-2, and gold mirror) divided by the reflectance of the gold mirror.